DoerJ/DoerJ.github.io/README.md

+# DoerJ's Personal Webpage
+-A web page contains the contents of DoerJ nature.

+# Built With
+-Javascript: Requests the HTML page

+-CSS: Describes the style of HTML documents

+-HTML: The web framework used

+# Platform
+-Windows

+-Linux

+# License
+-This project is licensed under the HTML License

+# Authors
+-DoerJ

-# DoerJ.github.io
+# Notice
-my personal main web page (html + Scss + Bootstrap)

-sub-pages and more dynamic elements will be added soon
+-sub-pages and more dynamic elements will be added soon